 - Vocal tics can be simple or complex.
 Simple vocal tics are when your child makes uncontrolled noises and sounds.
 Complex vocal tics are when your child speaks words or phrases without having control over what he or she is saying.
 Common examples include barking, throat clearing, or shouting.
 He or she may also make a sucking noise, curse, or say inappropriate things.

 What should I know about tics?

-- Your child's tics may be worse when he is alone, stressed, tired, excited, or worried.
+- Your child's tics may be worse when he or she is alone, stressed, tired, excited, or worried.

-- Your child may have fewer tics when he is concentrating, doing activities, or sleeping.
+- Your child may have fewer tics when he or she is concentrating, doing activities, or sleeping.

 - At times, your child may be able to stop a tic from occurring.
-This may cause discomfort or a feeling of pressure in his body, causing him to have many tics afterwards.
+This may cause discomfort or a feeling of pressure in his or her body, causing many tics afterwards.

-- As your child grows older, his tics may go away on their own.
+- As your child grows older, tics may go away on their own.

 What other problems might my child have?

 Children with TS are more likely to also have attention deficit hyperactivity disorder (ADHD), obsessive compulsive disorder (OCD), or bipolar disorder.
 Ask your child's healthcare provider for more information on these disorders.
 Your child may also experience the following: